Exponentially more concise quantum recognition of non-RMM regular languages: Introduction

 The main technical contributions of the paper contain five aspects.
-In Section 2, after reviewing some existing 1QFA models, we define 1QFAC formally and then prove that the set of languages accepted by 1QFAC with bounded error consists precisely of all regular languages.
-Here we used a technique of topological automata \cite{Jea07} to show this result.
-Indeed, we can also prove it with an alternative method in detail, based on a well-know technique for one-way probabilistic automata by Rabin \cite{Rab63} and already applied for MM-1QFA by Kondacs and Watrous \cite{KW97}, but the process is much longer, so we here use a technique of topological automata.
+In Section 2, after reviewing some existing 1QFA models, we define 1QFAC formally and then prove that the set of languages accepted by 1QFAC with bounded error includes all regular languages.

 Then, in Section 3, we study the state complexity of 1QFAC.
-We show that, for any prime $m\geq 2$, there exists a regular language $L_m$ whose minimal DFA needs $m+1$ states and neither MO-1QFA nor MM-1QFA can accept $L_m$, but there exists a 1QFAC accepting $L_m$ with only two classical states and $O(\log(m))$ quantum basis states.
+We prove that if $L$ is accepted by a 1QFAC ${\cal M}$ with bounded error, then $L$ is regular and $kn=\Omega( log ~m)$ where $k$ and $n$ denote numbers of classical states and quantum basis states of ${\cal M}$, respectively, and $m$ is the state number of the minimal DFA accepting $L$.
+Then, we verify this bound is indeed tight, since we further show that, for any prime $m\geq 2$, there exists a regular language $L_m$ whose minimal DFA needs $m+1$ states and neither MO-1QFA nor MM-1QFA can accept $L_m$, but there exists a 1QFAC accepting $L_m$ with only two classical states and $O(\log(m))$ quantum basis states.
 In addition, we show that, for any $m\geq 2$, and any input string $z$, there exists a regular language $L_z(m)$ that can not be accepted by any multi-letter 1QFA or MO-1QFA, but there exists a 1QFAC ${\cal A}_m$ accepting it with only 2 classical states and $O(\log(m))$ quantum basis states.
 In contrast, the minimal DFA accepting $L_z(m)$ has $(|z|+1)m$ states, where $|z|$ denotes the length of $z$.

 In Section 4, we study the equivalence problem of 1QFAC.
 Any two 1QFAC ${\cal A}_1$ and ${\cal A}_2$ over the same input alphabet $\Sigma$ are equivalent (resp. $k$-equivalent) iff their probabilities for accepting any input string (resp. length not more than $k$) are equal.
 We reformulate any given 1QFAC with a bilinear computing machine.
 According to \cite{Rab63,Paz71,Tze92}, it follows that 1QFAC ${\cal A}_1$ and ${\cal A}_2$ over the same input alphabet $\Sigma$ are equivalent if and only if they are $(k_{1}n_{1})^2+ (k_{2}n_{2})^2-1$-equivalent, and furthermore there exists a polynomial-time $O([(k_{1}n_{1})^2+ (k_{2}n_{2})^2]^4)$ algorithm for determining their equivalence, where $k_{1}$ and $k_{2}$ are the numbers of classical states of ${\cal A}_1$ and ${\cal A}_2$, as well as $n_{1}$ and $n_{2}$ are the numbers of quantum basis states of ${\cal A}_{1}$ and ${\cal A}_{2}$, respectively.